About the Health Foundation

 What does the Foundation do?

-We work together with our community partners to design and support programs to improve health outcomes for the most vulnerable and underserved populations in our regions – vulnerable older adults and children ages birth to 5 impacted by poverty.
+We work together with our community partners to design and support programs to improve health outcomes for older adults and children ages birth to 5 impacted by poverty, and strengthen the community-based organizations that serve them.
 Learn more about What We Do.

 Where does the money for the Foundation come from?

 In 2001, Univera Health Care merged with Excellus, a Blue Cross/Blue Shield plan based in Rochester, NY.
 As a result of that merger, the Community Health Foundation of Western and Central New York was created and endowed with assets that originally totaled an estimated $100 million.
 We changed our name in 2012 and are now known as the Health Foundation for Western and Central New York.

 Where does the Foundation make grants?

 We serve 16 counties, including Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Niagara, Orleans and Wyoming counties in western New York, as well as Cayuga, Cortland, Herkimer, Madison, Oneida, Onondaga, Oswego and Tompkins counties in central New York.

 The Health Foundation is a private foundation that is classified as a 501(c)(3) organization.